PS-Wizard/School/FYP/lit_review/finalized_lit_review.typ

 This design aligns with the structure of alpha-beta node types.
 In Type 1 (PV) nodes, where all children must be searched, YBWC's sequential first approach establishes tight alpha and beta bounds before parallelizing the remaining children @parallel_chess_searching[p.
 78].
 Similarly, for Type 2 (CUT) nodes with good move ordering, a cutoff typically occurs after searching the first child, meaning the young brothers never need to be searched at all,making the wait concept perfectly efficient @parallel_chess_searching[p.
 62].
 However, YBWC proves suboptimal for Type 3 (ALL) nodes, where all children must be searched regardless.
 Here, forcing the first child to be searched sequentially wastes potential parallelism, as all children could have been evaluated simultaneously from the start.

 Despite its theoretical soundness, YBWC has struggled in practice.
 The AlphaDeepChess project implemented YBWC for its multithreaded search but observed performance degradation rather than improvement.
-The decline was attributed to synchronization overhead, the costs of thread creation and destruction, and the implementation's inability to effectively leverage a shared transposition table for concurrent access @alphadeepchess[p.62].
-These practical challenges have led modern engines, most notably Stockfish, to #link("https://github.com/official-stockfish/Stockfish/commit/ecc5ff6693f116f4a8ae5f5080252f29b279c0a1")[switch away from YBWC to Lazy SMP].
+The decline was attributed to synchronization overhead, the costs of thread creation and destruction, and the implementation's inability to leverage a shared transposition table for concurrent access @alphadeepchess[p.62].
+These practical challenges have led modern engines, most notably Stockfish, to #link("https://github.com/official-Stockfish/Stockfish/commit/ecc5ff6693f116f4a8ae5f5080252f29b279c0a1")[switch away from YBWC to Lazy SMP].

 === Lazy SMP
 Lazy Symmetric MultiProcessing (Lazy SMP) takes a very different approach to parallelization.
 Rather than carefully coordinating threads, it spawns independent threads that each perform a complete search autonomously, sharing information only through the transposition table @Brange[p.39] @tessaract[p.27].

 This "lazy" technique; allowing threads to redundantly search similar positions instead of enforcing perfect work distribution, sounds counterintuitive, yet proves remarkably effective in practice.
 To prevent threads from exploring identical lines simultaneously, implementations employ randomized move ordering at the root node, ensuring each thread's search diverges early @Brange[p.39] @tessaract[p.27].

 In practice, Lazy SMP achieved a 33.1% reduction in average execution time on a four-core system in the KLAS engine @Brange[p.58] and a 40% speedup in Tesseract @tessaract[p.27].
 However, these gains come with tradeoffs; memory usage increases substantially, and garbage collection overhead can become significant, as noted in the KLAS implementation @Brange[p.58].
-Nevertheless, despite these costs and its inherently wasteful nature, Lazy SMP remains the dominant multithreaded search method in modern chess engines, outcompeting more theoretically sophisticated alternatives through sheer simplicity and effectiveness.
+Nevertheless, despite these costs and its inherently wasteful nature, Lazy SMP remains the dominant multithreaded search method in modern chess engines, outcompeting more theoretically sound alternatives through sheer simplicity.

-A research gap still remains in determining the optimal way to integrate modern parallel processing techniques into the core alpha-beta algorithm to maximize parallel scaling benefits.
+However, a research gap still remains in determining the optimal way to integrate modern parallel processing techniques into the core alpha-beta algorithm to maximize parallel scaling benefits.

 = Evaluation Optimizations & Enhancements

 Despite their historical dominance and continued utility, HCE functions face a fundamental limitation: they rely on human domain expertise and are bounded by the strategies and heuristics humans can explicitly model @mastering[p.2] @shannon_1950_programming[p.5].
 This means that even the best HCE is theoretically limited to the level of the best human player's explicit understanding.
-This limitation becomes particularly apparent when modeling complex, non-linear positional relationships where intuition guides understanding, but precise formalization remains elusive @mastering[p.12] @Nasu2018NNUE[p.1].
+This limitation becomes apparent when trying to explicitly model non-linear relationships, that are guided by human intuition @mastering[p.12] @Nasu2018NNUE[p.1].

-This gap has paved the way for the shift toward neural network-based evaluation, which leverages machine learning to capture patterns that evade explicit human definition, resulting in demonstrably stronger evaluations.
-These days, the standard approach to counteract HCE's limitations is NNUE, which we explore in the following sections.
+This gap has paved the way for the shift toward neural network-based evaluation, which leverages machine learning to capture patterns that go beyond human definition, resulting in demonstrably stronger evaluations.

 == Monte Carlo Tree Search and Neural Network Engines

-Moving away from traditional alpha-beta architectures, engines like AlphaZero and Leela Chess Zero employ Monte Carlo Tree Search (MCTS), a fundamentally different approach to finding the best move.
-Unlike alpha-beta search which aims for exhaustive coverage within a depth limit, MCTS grows its tree asymmetrically, concentrating computational effort on the most promising variations @mastering[p.3].
-This represents the paradigm shift identified in the search algorithms literature: traditional high performance chess engines like Stockfish relied heavily on refined, hand-crafted heuristics guiding highly efficient alpha-beta search, while AlphaZero's algorithm entirely replaced alpha-beta search with a general purpose MCTS guided by a deep neural network, demonstrating that selective search based on learned policy value estimates can surpass the brute-force efficiency of alpha-beta search @mastering[p.3-p.5].
+Moving away from traditional alpha-beta architectures, engines like AlphaZero and Leela Chess Zero employ Monte Carlo Tree Search (MCTs), a fundamentally different approach to finding the best move.
+Unlike alpha-beta search which aims for exhaustive coverage within a depth limit, MCTs grows its tree asymmetrically, concentrating computational effort on the most promising variations @mastering[p.3].
+This represents the paradigm shift in the search algorithms: traditional high performance chess engines like pre-NNUE Stockfish relied heavily on refined, hand-crafted heuristics guiding highly efficient alpha-beta search, while AlphaZero's algorithm entirely replaced alpha-beta search with a general purpose MCTs guided by a deep neural network, demonstrating that selective search based on learned policy value estimates can surpass the brute-force efficiency of alpha-beta search @mastering[p.3-p.5].

-=== MCTS Algorithm
+=== MCTs Algorithm

-MCTS operates through four iterative phases that build the search tree incrementally:
+MCTs operates through four iterative phases that build the search tree incrementally:
 + *Selection*: Starting from the root position, traverse the tree by selecting moves that balance exploring new possibilities with exploiting known strong lines, guided by the UCB1 (Upper Confidence Bound) formula.
 + *Expansion*: When reaching an unvisited position, add it to the tree as a new node.
 + *Simulation*: Evaluate the new position to estimate its value (traditionally via random playouts, but in AlphaZero using neural network evaluation).